cryptographic provenance · App Intents · MCP

 ?Can a privileged attacker delete local files?+

-Yes — Pedigree does not claim physical disk immutability.
+Yes — MadeMark does not claim physical disk immutability.
 What it does claim is that any deletion, mutation, or rollback becomes detectable when compared against signed checkpoints, sealed segment manifests, and any witness-observed heads.

 ?How are keys rotated?+